RESEARCH STARTER

 The first secretary of the treasury was Alexander Hamilton, who served from 1789 to 1795.
 At the time, the young country had a great deal of debt because of the Revolutionary War, and Hamilton wanted the country to pay it back.
 Hamilton’s leadership helped the United States effectively deal with its financial burden.

 Another famous secretary of the treasury was Salmon P. Chase, who served during the Civil War.
 One of Chase’s most important legacies as the secretary of the treasury was to create the Bureau of Internal Revenue in 1862.
 He also took out millions of dollars in loans from private banks to help the Union pay for the costs of the war.
 Today, the secretary of the treasury heads a massive department that includes many parts, such as the Bureau of Engraving & Printing, the US Mint, and the Internal Revenue Service (IRS).
-Although dozens of individuals have served as secretary of the treasury throughout the years, they have all been white men.
+Although dozens of individuals have served as secretary of the treasury throughout the years, they were all White men until the 2020s.
+Janet Yellen became the first female secretary of the treasury in 2021.

 Bibliography